Vacaville Truck Accident Lawyer

 - Fatigued driving: Many drivers violate federal and state hours-of-service regulations and drive well over the 10 to 11-hour maximum defined in the law.
 Many accidents are then caused by these drivers falling asleep while driving.

-Trucking company actions can also cause accidents, although typically it is a combination of a trucking company and driver negligence.
-Here are some common forms of commercial trucking company negligence:
+Truck company actions can also cause accidents, although typically it is a combination of a truck company and driver negligence.
+Here are some common forms of commercial truck company negligence: